firebitsbr/anonblog/README.md

 When hosting static websties, AnonBlog has many advantages due to its lightweight nature.

-It has no complex features such as Apache, Lighttpd, or Nginx, which are often how many hidden services are compromised.
+AnonBlog has no complex features or bloat that Apache, Lighttpd, and Nginx have, which are often how many hidden services are compromised.

 **Before using or contributing to this project, please fully read everything here**.